UDST/urbansim/CONTRIBUTING.md

 ## Distributing a release on PyPI (for pip installation):

-- Register an account at https://pypi.org, ask one of the current maintainers to add you to the project, and `pip install twine`
+- Register an account at https://pypi.org, ask one of the current maintainers to add you to the project, and `pip install build twine`

 - Check out the copy of the code you'd like to release

-- Run `python setup.py sdist bdist_wheel --universal`
+- Run `python -m build`, then `twine check --strict dist/*`

 - This should create a `dist` directory containing two package files -- delete any old ones before the next step